Climate Change Initiatives | Environment | Sustainability | SUMITOMO SEIKA CHEMICALS CO.,LTD.

 • Increase in costs that go along with introduction of new measures or regulations, such as for higher carbon pricing

-High Make progress with GHG emissions reductions
+High Promote GHG emissions reductions

-Technology
+Technology innovations

 • Major increase in energy costs